University of Virginia Chemistry Department

 There are 2 tracks of general chemistry: the 1410/1610 and the 1810 series.
 In both tracks, you will explore chemical concepts and the significance of the chemical discipline while developing analytical thinking and problem-solving skills.
 Both tracks require a dedicated and motivated student in order to be successful.
 The differences between the two options are presented below.

 - The 1410/1610 Series: This is the main offering of general chemistry.
 This course (CHEM 1410/1610) is taken by students interested in the physical and biological sciences, pre-medical studies, as well as several engineering fields.
-In the fall of 2013 CHEM 1410/1610 will be offered using two different approaches.
+Since the fall of 2013, CHEM 1410/1610 are offered using two different approaches.

 Section 3 scheduled at 12:00 pm will be offered in lecture format.
-Required homework to reinforce the chemical concepts and calculations presented in class will be assigned and graded via an online homework platform.
+Exercises to reinforce the chemical concepts and calculations presented in class will be assigned and graded via an online adaptive learning platform.
 Additionally, there is a set of strongly-recommended problems posted.
 Student are required to attend class and do all of the homework (both graded and ungraded) in order to have the highest potential for achieving their best grade.
 Clicker questions will be used to drive lecture discussions and to measure classroom participation.

 For all sections of CHEM 1410/1610 there will be teaching assistants available in the Chemistry Resource Center (3rd floor of Chemistry building) to offer help with concepts and calculations.
 Additionally, professors hold several office hours during the week; schedules will be posted on Collab during the first week of classes.

 A separate introductory Chemistry course, CHEM 1400, is offered in the spring for students who have not taken a high school chemistry course.
 Students who enroll in CHEM 1400 typically are not science majors, but this course can prepare students who are interested in pursuing subsequent chemistry courses, including those required in the pre-medical curriculum.